rudrathegreat/Matplotlib-Tkinter/README.md

 to...

 There are some instances where you have data in a format that lets you access particular variables with strings.
-For example, with `Python numpy.recarray` or `Python pandas.DataFrame`.
+For example, with `numpy.recarray` or `pandas.DataFrame`.

 Matplotlib allows you provide such an object with the data keyword argument.
 If provided, then you may generate plots with the strings corresponding to these variables.